This page has been updated for version 1.48.

 Centering at Low Speed adds a Center Spring force when traveling at low speed.
 I turn this down a little to make the wheel a little lighter when parking and navigating city streets.

 Internal Friction adds a constant weight to the wheel.
-50% is the default and works fine.
+I lower this a little bit to lighten the wheel.

 Engine Resonance is the vibration you feel from the engine.
 I like this, but it needs to be set very low or it will make the wheel shake way too much.